liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/03-creating-the-server-calls.markdown

 Screenlet, you'll do this in Get Entries Screenlet by creating an interactor.
 Recall that the following components make up an interactor: an event, a callback, the interactor interface and its implementation, and a listener.
 This article shows you how to create each for the Get Entries Screenlet.
+You'll create the interactor by using the following steps:

+1. Create the event class.

+2. Create the callback class.

+3. Create the listener.

+4. Create and implement the interactor interface.

-The components you create here are almost identical to the analogous components you created for Get Guestbooks Screenlet.
-Therefore, this article doesn't explain these components in detail.
-For such an explanation, see [the article on creating the Get Guestbooks Screenlet's server calls](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-get-guestbook-screenlets-server-calls).
+This sequence of steps is identical to the one you followed when you created the Get Guestbooks Screenlet's interactor.
+Likewise, the components you create here are almost identical to the analogous components you created for Get Guestbooks Screenlet.
+Therefore, this article only explains the parts unique to Get Entries Screenlet.
+For a detailed explanation of each component, see [the article on creating the Get Guestbooks Screenlet's server calls](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-get-guestbook-screenlets-server-calls).

 First, you'll create the event class.